2022/23 | Conestoga College

 The professor completes the Skills Lab Referral Form indicating on the form whether it is remedial, return demonstration or other as well as the expected date of completion.
 The student books the remedial appointment with a Lab Technologist or Paramedic instructor.

-If, for any reason, a scheduled lab is missed, it is the responsibility of the student to make arrangements for make-up experience.
+If a scheduled lab is missed for any reason, it is the student's responsibility to make arrangements for a make-up experience.
 Lab time is considered to be clinical experience and attendance will be monitored and tracked.

 - Review theory: class notes, assigned reading and AV resources.

-- Practice skill with peer who attended lab, preferably from your clinical group.
+- Practice skills with peers who attended lab, preferably from your clinical group.

 - Contact teacher regarding additional supervision of skill.
-Please note that if remedial work is required, a Referral Form must be obtained from your teacher before booking an appointment.
+If remedial work is required, a Referral Form must be obtained from your teacher before booking an appointment.